|Course Length:||1 Year Full-Time, 2 Years Part-Time|

 This course has the potential to develop and enhance your counselling skills and qualities, maximising your chances of working in counselling services within your chosen area.

-If you are a prospective UK or EU student who will be joining this conversion degree on a full-time or part-time basis in academic year 2017/18, tuition fees are still to be announced.
+If you are a UK or EU student who will be joining this conversion degree on a full-time basis in academic year 2017/18, we expect tuition fees to be £9,250 per annum but this is currently subject to Government approval.
+You are advised to check this page regularly and once the position has been confirmed we will update this information.

 Subject to eligibility, UK and EU students can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 Full-time UK students may also be eligible to apply for additional funding to help with living costs.